 MCM D209a (Fisher, 1984:209)

-There apparently exists footage of the last captive animal, a female, which has been published as a VHS videotape (Cotton, 1970?) (see here).
-Stills from this film seem to have been utilized by (Robinson & Young, 1983).
+There exists footage of the last captive animal, a female, which has been published as a VHS videotape (Cotton, 1970?) (see here).
+Stills from this film were utilised by (Robinson & Young, 1983).

 Source: Gould, John.
 (1863).
 Mammals of Australia.
 London. [image available here]